 Within the spring room, "troughs" were constructed below the floor level, through which the spring water flowed and exited via openings in the foundation.
-Perishables were kept in the troughs because spring water was fresh, clean, cold water, free of leaves and other debris.
+Perishables were kept in the troughs because spring water was fresh, clean, cold, and free of leaves and other debris.
 The temperature of each spring is dependent upon the volume of water and how fast it moves.
 Generally speaking, spring water is about 50 degrees.

 Both the upper and lower levels of the Spring House have fireplaces where food would have been prepared for storage.
 There would have been no outside stairway, as we see today, from the ground level to the upper level.
 Inside the original spring house, a ladder may have been the only way to go from one level to the next.

 During the French and Indian War and Pontiac War, the Spring House would have provided safety for the Allison family if there had been an attack.
 The family would have been self-contained with fresh water, food, and shelter.

 The site of the Ebbert Spring, over which this spring house sits, “…is one of the most important prehistoric sites in Pennsylvania.
 It was discovered by former property owner and amateur archaeologist Alfred Bonnell, who collected projectile points and Native American pottery from his yard.
-This site completely changed archaeologists’ understanding of prehistory in Pennsylvania.
-For years, researchers thought that dense prehistoric settlements were only along major waterways.
-Excavations at the Ebbert Spring site, in an area that had never been plowed, revealed pits and other features that identified it as a habitation site that was supported by a spring, rather than a river or stream.” ~A quotation by The Archaeological Conservancy, which is the only national nonprofit dedicated to the preservation of archaeological sites in North America.
+This site completely changed how archaeologists understand prehistoric patterns in this region.
+For years, researchers thought that dense, prehistoric settlements were only along major waterways; however, excavations at the Ebbert Spring site, revealed that large, prehistoric habitation sites could also be found near freshwater springs and not just rivers and streams.” ~A quotation by The Archaeological Conservancy, which is the only national nonprofit dedicated to the preservation of archaeological sites in North America.